AdaCore/gnatstudio/docs/users_guide/remote.rst

   .. index:: password

-* Have a remote connection to the host using :program:`rsh`, :program:`ssh` or :program:`telnet`.
+* Have a remote connection to the host using :program:`rsh`, :program:`ssh`, or :program:`telnet`.
 GPS can handle passwords for such connections.

-* Have either a Network Filesystem (i.e. NFS, SMB or equivalent) sharing the project files between the host and the target or have :program:`rsync` installed on both client and server.  (:program:`rsync` can be found at `http://www.samba.org/rsync/
+* Have either a Network Filesystem (i.e. NFS, SMB, or equivalent) sharing the project files between the host and the target or have :program:`rsync` installed on both client and server.  (:program:`rsync` can be found at `http://www.samba.org/rsync/